nickkxsper/Software-Design-CS313E/README.md

 # Software-Design-CS313E

 A collection of CS313E projects and tests.
 Below are the descriptions to the assignments.
-Overall, I learned how to analyze and design software.
-Also, I learned how to create reusable software components and to compose programs from already available components.
+Overall, I learned how to analyze and design software, how to create reusable software components, and how to compose programs from already available components.
 In addition, I learned about some basic data structures and algorithms and how to match the data structures and algorithms to problems.
 Finally, I valuated programs for their functionality and their performance.

 Overall, the course covered